airscrat/EAView/README.md

 EAView
 ======

-Earth Arts View (EAView Engine) is a 3D GIS engine for developers.
+EAView Engine (Earth Arts View) is a 3D GIS engine for developers.